Summer 2024/2025

-Autumn – where a gardeners lot is not a lazy one……..
+Autumn – where a gardener’s lot is not a lazy one……..

-February, March and April were all go, go, go for MEG.
+Autumn 2024 February, March and April were all go, go, go for MEG.
 Weeding and spraying -organic and non toxic of course- to prepare the walkways for the spreading of gravel was a big task but members were happy to take it on.
 The heavy and unexpected rain slowed us down but we kept going.
 We shifted our first 10 cubic metres in April.
 We also managed to rust proof the new storage container, rebuild and repair a few beds, and clean out the old storage area (pity about the rats!).
-One of the mobility beds was emptied and relined.
-New scoria was added and the filter membrane laid, waiting for the delivery of fresh soil.
 Our work was rewarded – home made cake for morning tea (and a chat about the fruit fly survey) and later a bbq lunch.

 MEG Upgrade Summer 2024